Data Protection Fair Processing Notice

 We may collect certain personal data with respect to you as a customer, including, without limitation your name, address, date of birth, contact details, credit reference data, financial and employment details, banking and credit card details, bank statements, proof of ID, trading accounts and details of your business.
 We collect some of this data from third parties, for example credit reference agencies.

-Where a corporate entity is entering into this contract we will collect personal data about the individuals who are directors and shareholders of the business from credit reference agencies where this data is held publicly, such as at Companies House.
+Where a corporate entity is entering into this contract we will collect personal data about the individuals who are directors and shareholders of the business from credit reference agencies where this data is held publicly, such as Experian.
 This notice also applies to the processing of such personal data and use of the word ‘you’ in this notice will encompass such individuals.

 We may process sensitive personal data (including, for example, information revealing an individual’s physical or mental health).
 Where sensitive personal data are processed we will obtain your explicit consent for the processing.